janbrasna/cpython/Doc/library/ssl.rst

    :attr:`~SSLContext.minimum_version` and
    :attr:`SSLContext.options` all affect the supported SSL and TLS versions of the context.
-The implementation does not prevent invalid combination.
+The implementation does not prevent invalid combinations.
 For example a context with :attr:`OP_NO_TLSv1_2` in :attr:`~SSLContext.options` and :attr:`~SSLContext.maximum_version` set to :attr:`TLSVersion.TLSv1_2` will not be able to establish a TLS 1.2 connection.